 We have to grow up too.

-I have since realise that when I do say Ah, la, la quite often, like a lot of French people.
+To my surprise, I have realised that I do say Ah, la, la quite often, like a lot of French people.
 But, I wonder, must my views on sex also be French?
 Do I think that unfaithfulness is inevitable?
 Do I believe that all men look at porn as a matter of course?
+I don’t know.

-I discovered quite by chance sadistic porn literature on a website created by this man.
-(It had never come to my mind to google him before we broke up.)
 ‘Poor men’, my father would tell me, ‘poor men, it’s hard for them.’
 I’d look up at him and nod wisely.
-Men are fragile, they are animated by strange mechanisms, they can even explode at any time…
+Men are fragile, they are animated by strange mechanisms, that can explode at any time …

 Men may be even more scared of death than of their ‘explosions’.
 Eros and Thanatos were intimately linked for the Greeks.
 It could be a sacred terror for men to penetrate the place they crawled out of the very first day of their lives.
 In the Ancient Mysteries, initiates had to go down into holes in the earth and lie there in the dark in a parody of birth and death.
 The vagina itself is strangely evocative of the tunnel Near Death Experiences all speak of.
 Maybe porn is the mysterious loci, the Purgatory, where one rubs against one’s most intimate sorrow.

-The image of the small, grey cinema of my childhood comes to my mind.
-The photographs of those grey bodies seemed disincarnate, a crepuscular emotional region, a ‘cave of forgotten dreams’.
-Sexuality between adults is indeed nobody’s business whether they be participants or voyeurs.
+In the photographs of the small cinema of my childhood, the disincarnate grey bodies floated in a crepuscular emotional region, a ‘cave of forgotten dreams.’
 Human sexuality appears to have as many branches as a genealogy tree.
-Doctor Richard Kraft Ebing’s exhaustive list of all the sexual practices and deviations on the planet in his Psychopathia Sexualis fits to a T with the Marquis de Sade’s enumeration sexual fantasies.
+I once read that Doctor Richard Kraft Ebing’s exhaustive list of all the sexual practices and deviations on the planet in his Psychopathia Sexualis fits to a T with the Marquis de Sade’s enumeration sexual fantasies.
 When a doctor’s research echoes a writer’s imagination, the archetypal world seems very close.
-Yet, porn is tainted.
-To admit openly to have been as drunk as a skunk the night before, brings out a smile.
-Admitting to an evening of porn could create a lull in a conversation.
-Our Judeo-Christian culture could be the culprit.
-The Ancients handled things much better.
-They had the bacchanals and the dyonysian mysteries instead of having small grubby grey cinemas in side streets.
+The Ancients had the bacchanals and the dyonysian mysteries instead of having small grubby grey cinemas in side streets.

 Now porn has taken a violent, cruel turn.
-The internet has provide easy access and a discretion that the Marquis of Sade did not have locked up in the Bastille Tower.
+The internet has provide easy access and discretion that was not available to the Marquis of Sade.
 Someone told me that men look at porn in the same proportion women consume romantic fiction.
 We console ourselves of an existential wound that hurts us all in different ways.

-I worked in Melbourne in a second hand bookshop for a few months and a blond, slim girl bought a book.
-I loved the author but had not read that one yet.
-We talked about it.
+I worked in a Melbourne second hand bookshop in Brunswick Street for a year.
+One day, a blond, slim girl bought a book.
+I hadn’t read it yet, I told her, but I loved the author.
 She paid and left.
 A few days later, she returned and plonked the book on the table.
-‘For you’, she said.
+‘For you,’ she announced.
 After my effusive thanks, we pursued our conversation.
 I asked her what kind of job she did.
-‘Oh, I’m a stripper’, she answered.
-I swallowing quickly and asked her if she liked her work.
-‘Oh’, she said, ‘it lets me read as much as I want.’
-I stared into her eyes and we smiled at each other.
-I suddenly felt she was one of the delicate hinges of this complicated world.
-She wasn’t happy, she wasn’t unhappy, she performed a balancing act between her nature, the nature of society and men’s nature.
-I was staring at the mystery in action.
-It was there, in front of me.
-An unexplainable human being.
+‘Oh, I’m a stripper,’ she answered.
+I swallowed and asked her if she liked her work.
+‘Oh,’ she said, ‘it lets me read as much as I want.’
+We looked at each other and smiled.
+I realised I was facing one of the delicate hinges of this complicated world.
+She didn’t seem happy, but on the other hand, she didn’t seem unhappy.
+I was staring at an individual bacchanal, a balancing act between a feminine nature, the nature of society and men’s nature.
+Such sweetness on the loose …